kailo-beewell/kailo_beewell_dashboard_package/docs/package_maintenance.md

     * Contributors
     * Short section (one or two sentences) summarising changes
     * Detailed section with changes, with formatting based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) - i.e. possible titles of 'added', 'changed', 'deprecated', 'removed', 'fixed', or 'security'
+    * Can be helpful to compare changes between main and your dev branch before you merge, as that will show you everything you have modified since your last version.
+TTo do so on the GitHub site, go to your dev branch (which should have a message like 'This branch is n commits ahead of main.').
+Click on the hyperlink in that message, and then on the 'Files changed' tab.
 4. **Push to main** on GitHub, and switch to the main branch
 5. **Upload to PyPI** for which you need to:
     * a) Delete the existing `dist/` folder